Intertemporal Aggregation of Choice Data with Consumption Dependent Preferences: Introduction

 \section{Introduction}

-Random utility is the standard model of discrete choice.
+Random utility is a standard model of discrete choice.
 It is typically used to model either a population of heterogeneous but (stochastically) rational agents or to model the repeated choices of a single agent whose preference varies over time.
 Consumption dependence is the idea that an agent's history of choices impacts their utility today.
 Until now, it was not well understood how the presence of consumption dependence interacts with the repeated choice interpretation of the random utility model.
 We study exactly this and show that, in the presence of consumption dependence, the random utility model is a misspecified model of repeated rational choice.

-One of the original goals of the random utility model was to explain the observation that agents vary their choice when repeatedly faced with the same menu.
+One of the original goals of the random utility model was to explain the observation that agents vary their choice when repeatedly faced with the same environment.
 Random utility allows agents to be classically rational subject to a state or characteristics unobserved by the analyst.
-A key assumption of the random utility model is that distribution over unobservables, and thus the distribution over preferences, is independent of the menu faced by the agent.
-However, when an agent's history of choices impacts their preference, the menu an agent faces plays a key role in determining their distribution over preferences.
-This leads us to consider an extended definition of stochastic rationality which allows for consumption dependent agents.
+A key assumption of the random utility model is that the distribution over unobservables, and thus the distribution over preferences, is independent of the menu faced by the agent.
+Now suppose that an agent's history of choice impacts their preference today.
+It is certainly the case that the set of goods available to the agent, and by extension the set of goods potentially in their history of choice, can impact the realization of their preference today.
+We are not the first to make this observation, but we use the observation of \citet{machina1985stochastic} and others to motivate our work. \begin{quote} ``While the random preferences approach seems a very natural explanation of individual variability, it nevertheless still possesses several troubling aspects.
+Does each choice situation induce a new realisation of the random preference ranking or do such realisations occur independently of the frequency of choice situations?
+Are successive realisations of the preference ranking independent of past realisations? of past choices?
+Is the realisation of the preference ranking at the time of a given choice situation stochastically independent of the particular set of alternatives available at the time, or if not, what is the nature of the dependence?" \citep{machina1985stochastic} \end{quote}